eiffel-community/eiffel/eiffel-vocabulary/EiffelActivityFinishedEvent.md

 # EiffelActivityFinishedEvent
-The EiffelActivityFinishedEvent declares that a previously queued activity (declared by [EiffelActivityQueuedEvent](./EiffelActivityQueuedEvent.md)) has finished.
+The EiffelActivityFinishedEvent declares that a previously started activity (declared by [EiffelActivityQueuedEvent](./EiffelActivityQueuedEvent.md) followed by [EiffelActivityStartedEvent](./EiffelActivityStartedEvent.md)) has finished.

 ## Data Members
 ### data.outcome